sourcehut-mirrors/chawan/doc/architecture.md

 Additionally, boxes are assigned an offset in the `render` field here, which is used when jumping to anchors.

-The entire document is rendered, and this is our main performance bottleneck right now.
-(In fact, rendering takes much longer than layout.
-Styling is even slower, but that's less of a problem because it only happens once for most elements.)
+The entire document is rendered, which is a performance bottleneck in some cases.
+(Styling is usually slower, as well as layout (usually), but those are cached.
+Rendering isn't, but all it really does is just copying around a bunch of strings so it's not that bad.)

 The positive side of this design is that search is very simple (and fast), since we are just running regexes over a linear sequence of